Champaign Defense Attorneys for Marijuana Possession for Lupus

 Lupus is an autoimmune disease that primarily affects women ages 15 to 44.
 In fact, about 90 percent of people who suffer from lupus are female.
 Generally, the word “lupus” is used to refer to systemic lupus erythematosus (SLE).
 However, there are three other types of lupus as well that are less common.
 Symptoms of lupus usually include inflammation and pain.
 These most commonly affect a person’s skin, joints, and internal organs.
 The cause of lupus is still unknown, although it may have a genetic component.

 Medical marijuana is not FDA-approved for the treatment of lupus.
-However, research suggests that medical marijuana may have beneficial impacts on patients who suffer from diseases affecting the immune system.
+However, research suggests that medical marijuana may have beneficial impacts on patients who suffer from diseases affecting the immune system, similar to those who suffer from cancer.
 This includes being helpful in managing symptoms such as inflammation and pain.
 These are the most common symptoms of lupus.
 However, there is little research so far specifically about medical marijuana and lupus.
 The best approach is to start by talking with your doctor before beginning any treatment plan.
 This can help ensure safe treatment and avoid unfavorable interactions with other medications.

 Illinois Marijuana Laws